 How to apply for your Trident

-You will receive a letter from your school with your PIN number.
-This letter will also include instructions on how to apply on the WebView website.
+You will receive a letter from your school with your username and password.
+This letter will include instructions on how to apply on the Trident website.

 You will be asked to make six choices from a database of around 500 jobs.

 It is important that you will be happy with any job you are allocated as once a placement has been confirmed it can't be changed.

 Once you have your password you can access the Trident website below to start the application process.

 You will need to complete the Trident application form and hand it in to your school.